BOTANICAL ART & ARTISTS

 Below are images of the"Best Exhibits" at four RHS Botanical Art Shows in the Lindley Hall (2015-2018)

-HOWEVER key points about exhibits remain the same
+Key points about exhibits

 Commonalities that I can observe are that: